Snapr/android-fx/README.md

 	// or start for result:
 	SnaprImageEditFragmentActivity.startActivityForResult(this, builder);

+As a general rule, the `Builder` class provides all the configuration options for the library project, and thus the UI related to applying image effects and adding stickers.
+In particular, clients will be interested in the following setters:

+	// Setter for defining the path to filters that should be loaded into the effects
+	// module.
+Also see the 'Defining Filters and Stickers' section above. setFilterPackPath(String path)

+	// Setter for defining the path to stickers that should be loaded into the effects
+	// module.
+Also see the 'Defining Filters and Stickers' section above. setStickerPackPath(String path)

+	// Setter for defining the aspect ratio of the image loaded into the effects module. setImageAspectRatio(float imageAspectRatio)

+	// Setter for defining the launch mode of the effects module.
+This will determine what
+	// 'tab' is initially selected: filters or stickers.
+Defaults to filters.
+	// LaunchMode is a publicly accessible enum; either pass in one of its constants or
+	// try your luck with the #parse() method. setLaunchMode(LaunchMode mode)

+Note that the latter does not check whether the launch mode is actually available at runtime.
+That is, if the 'sticker' mode is set, but there are not any sticker assets available, the effects module ends up in an undetermined state.
+In other words: it is up to the caller to ensure that there are assets available for the mode that is set.

 Library assets
 ----------------------

-Some assets used within the library are not loaded from assets at runtime.
+Some assets used within the library are not loaded from the assets folder at runtime.
 These assets are predefined within the application and loaded from resources.
 One such example is the delete button displayed when a sticker is being manipulated.
 The assets used to display this button are:

 	res/drawable-hdpi/snaprkit_btn_sticker_delete_normal.png
 	res/drawable-hdpi/snaprkit_btn_sticker_delete_down.png

 To use application-specific assets, include an image resource with the same name in the application project.

+This concept extends to any resource type in the library project.
+For example, by default a `10dp` spacing exists between the filter and sticker mode buttons, ensuring a small gap, thus a better separation between the two options:

+	<dimen name="button_divider_width">10dp</dimen>

+However, depending on the application's style, this gap may be undesired, as the image resources used for the buttons are required to be positioned right next to each other.
+In this scenario, it's simply a matter of override the dimension outlined above:

+	<dimen name="button_divider_width">0dp</dimen>

 Troubleshooting
 ----------------------